SNAP Program Helps Qualifying Families Meet Nutritional Needs

 Families may qualify for the Supplemental Nutrition Assistance Program (SNAP) to help meet their nutritional needs.
 Eligible families are issued an electronic debit card, which can be used for food at participating stores.

 To qualify for SNAP, your household income must not exceed 130 percent of the Federal Poverty Level.
-You can find out if you may qualify by using the eligibility calculator.
+You can find out if you may qualify by using this table:

-The easiest way to apply is from a home computer or from your local library by going to benefits.ohio.gov.
+The easiest way to apply is from a home computer or from your local library by going to the self-service portal.
 You can find an application for SNAP benefits online, or simply fill one out at The Job Center, 1111 S. Edwin Moses Blvd., Dayton.

 What to bring to determine eligibility: